 SETPOINT IN is an analog input.
 When the SETPOINT ENABLE is LOW (0 V) the SETPOINT IN voltage value sets the injection current instead of the front panel dial.
-For current control boards VPN00153.12 and higher, zero volts sets zero current and 4 V sets the maximum value of 200 mA (500 mA for 500 mA version).
-For current control boards with a lower rev than .12 for the VPN00153, 0 to 6 V is 0 to full-scale current.
+Zero volts sets zero current and 6 V sets the maximum value of 200 mA (500 mA for 500 mA version).